asaokamei/WScore-dev/lib/App/Site/Page/README.md

-View Folder
+Page Folder
 ===========

-contains pages and controller for the App.
+For page objects to manage models and viewing template.
+The namespace should match with the requested pathInfo.